twitch4j/twitch4j/docs/content/contribution/ide.md

 Download the latest `lombok.jar` from the [official Website](https://projectlombok.org/download.html).

 Just run `lombok.jar` which will open the setup dialog, you need to specify your eclipse installation path here.

+## Javadoc Generation

+To generate the Javadocs in HTML5 you should use Java 9 or newer - the option will be set automatically based on your java version.